Eintracht Frankfurt: Cup successes

-In January 1979, Friedel Rausch joined the club as the new coach.
+In January 1979, Friedel Rausch joined the club as head coach.
 This was one of two important arrivals in 1979, as Cha Bum-kun would sign for Eintracht in July, becoming the first Korean to play in Europe.
 He would quickly become an icon in Frankfurt, scoring 12 league goals in his debut season.
-Eliminating Aberdeen, Dinamo București, Feyenoord and FC Zbrojovka Brno in the earlier rounds of the UEFA Cup, Eintracht made it to the semi-finals, at which point only West German teams remained.
-Drawn against Bayern Munich, Eintracht pulled off a 5-1 win in extra time against the Bavarians to take their place in the final.
+Eliminating Aberdeen, Dinamo București, Feyenoord and FC Zbrojovka Brno in the earlier rounds of the UEFA Cup, Eintracht reached the semi-finals, at which point only West German teams remained.
+Drawn against Bayern Munich, they won 5–1 in extra time to earn a place in the final.

-Rausch's side lost 3-2 in the first leg of the final to Borussia Mönchengladbach, the reigning champions.
+Eintracht lost 3–2 in the first leg of the final to Borussia Mönchengladbach, the reigning champions.
 The two away goals, scored by Harald Karger and Hölzenbein, would prove crucial.
-Two weeks later, Eintracht hosted the return leg.
-With the score remaining 0-0 until late on, Rausch sent on teenager Fred Schaub with 13 minutes to play.
-Almost immediately, Schaub scored what proved to be only goal of the game, giving Eintracht the title on away goals.
+Two weeks later, they hosted the return leg.
+With the score still at 0–0, Friedel Rausch sent on teenager Fred Schaub with 13 minutes to play.
+Almost immediately, Schaub scored what proved to be only goal of the game, winning Eintracht the title on away goals.

-Now coached by Lothar Buchmann, Eintracht won the 1980–81 DFB-Pokal, their 3rd Pokal victory.
-This effectively marked the end of Eintracht's golden period, as they began to struggle against relegation.
+As Lothar Buchmann succeeded Rausch, Eintracht won their third DFB-Pokal in 1981.
+This effectively marked the end of Eintracht's golden period, as they began their battle with relegation.

 Mid-80s struggles and 1988 DFB-Pokal

 In 1984, they defeated MSV Duisburg 6–1 on aggregate in the relegation playoff after finishing 16th; in 1986 and 1987, they would finish 15th.

 After years as a bottom-half club in the Bundesliga, Eintracht had a successful 1987–88 season, finishing in the top half of the league for the first time since 1982.
-More importantly, they won the 1987–88 DFB-Pokal, with a 1-0 win over VfL Bochum in the 1988 final.
+More importantly, they won the 1987–88 DFB-Pokal, with a 1–0 win over VfL Bochum in the 1988 final.
 The goalscorer was Hungarian Lajos Détári, who became a hero among the club's fans.
 Only two days after the final, Détári was sold to Olympiacos for a large fee, helping to pay the club's debts.

-In 1988-89 Eintracht found themselves in the relegation fight again.
-Jörg Berger was appointed coach and led the side to safety with a 4-1 aggregate win over 1.
+In 1988–89 Eintracht found themselves in the relegation fight again.
+Jörg Berger was appointed coach and led the side to safety with a 4–1 aggregate win over 1.
 FC Saarbrücken in the relegation playoff.